Availity/sdk-js/README.md

 # sdk-js

-> Javascript SDK for Availity
+> :warning: This version is for making bugfixese only to angular packages! :warning:

 ## [Documentation](https://availity.github.io/sdk-js/)